manancodes/LMS/README.md

 ## Description

-I made this LMS application while I was learning React.
+I made this LMS application with a built in code editor while I was learning React.
 It is made using Ant Design React Components.

 ## Installation